Rheinsteig Trail: Hike & Wine in The Heart of Germany

 Not sure yet or want to discuss your plans for the Rheinsteig with one of our trekking experts?
 Get in touch today and turn your dreams into memories!

-All Rheinsteig stages
+All Rheinsteig Stages: Day-by-Day Itinerary

 When you choose to book the Rheinsteig with us, your journey begins in Koblenz and ends in Lorch am Rhein.
 During this hike, you'll discover the most popular part of the Rheinsteig.